 The waste will be placed in benches of maximum 2 m high, with a 150 mm cover of soil applied daily.
 This is a conservative position as in most circumstances, in a single day, there will be at least two benches placed on top of each other and only the final surface of the waste covered at the end of the day; hence, only requiring half the cover material.
-At the start of each day, in the area of that day's waste placement, the previous day's cover material will be scraped off to conserve landfill airspace and cover material and will be reused at the end of the day.
-It is estimated that at least 30% of the previous day's cover material will be conserved for reuse.

-Based on 150 mm cover per 2 m bench, there will be approximately 75,000 m3 of cover material required for the 1.5 M m3 of landfill airspace in Stage 1.
+Based on 150 mm cover per 2 m bench, there will be approximately 105,000 m^3 of cover material required for the 1.5 M m^3 of landfill airspace in Stage 1.